ProDOS-8/ProDOS-8.github.io/_pages/docs/techref/5-writing-a-prodos-system-program.md

 <P>A ProDOS system program is any program that makes calls to the ProDOS MLI and that adheres to a set of standard system program rules.
 Each system program must have</P>

 <UL>

-<LI>code to move the program from its load position to its final execution location, if necessary
+<LI>code to move the program from its load position to its final execution location, if necessary</li>
 <LI>a version number in the system global page</li>
 <LI>the ability to switch to another system program.</li>
 </UL>

 <P>All other aspects of the system program are up to you.</P>

 <A NAME="5.1.1"></A>

-><H3>5.1.1 - Placement in Memory</H3
+<H3>5.1.1 - Placement in Memory</H3>

 <P>System programs are always loaded into memory starting at location $2000.
 When the system is first started up, the system program used is the first file on the startup disk with the name XXX.SYSTEM, and the $FF filetype.
 When one system program switches to another, it can load any file of type $FF.</P>